michaelmcandrew/civicrm-user-guide-gitbook/introduction/what-is-civicrm.md

 expect.

 It would be great to have such an "assistant", right?
 Organizations need one even more.
-It's hard to remember all of your meetings, phone calls and other forms of contact (especially over the long term), but the more you know about the people and organisations you interact with, the more successful your work will be.
+It's hard to remember all your meetings, phone calls and other forms of contact (especially over the long term), but the more you know about the people and organisations you interact with, the more successful your work will be.
 You'll be able to target your message to